Free ZIP File Extractor

 This page focuses on ZIP inspection and manifest extraction in-browser.
 It lists archived entries and sizes so you can verify contents before full extraction workflows.

-What formulas does the Free ZIP File Extractor use?
+What does the ZIP manifest include?